0xlillith/Viper/README.md

 Pending thing is modifiying this to fit some (yet to be found) compatible Mill-Max sockets to where the copper legs are.

+UPDATE: I'm kinda deciding against hand-wired now, probably  wiser to design a PCB and send it to pcbway.

 ## Keycaps

 So, I wanted to try and print my own keycaps.
 I spent an afternoon smashing all buttons at once in front of fusion and some crazy designs came out.
 At the end, tho, I decided in favor of a more generic spherical profile, similar to DSA but a lot smaller and slim.
 I spent the next morning playing with the printer and got something similar to a doubleshot keycap...
 I will call this profile the DoubleHot.